vincenthz/hs-git/README.md

 git is a reimplementation of git storage and protocol in pure haskell.

-what it does do:
+What it does do:

 * read loose objects, and packed objects.
 * write new loose objects
 * git like operations available: commit, cat-file, verify-pack, rev-list, ls-tree.
+* diff between commits

-what is doesn't do:
+What is doesn't do:

 * reimplement the whole of git.
 * checkout's index reading/writing, fetching, merging, diffing.